AUCOHL/Fault/INSTALLING.md

 Notice how Icarus Verilog is excluded.
 This is because as of the time of writing, there is no version of Swift on a version of Ubuntu that has Icarus Verilog 10.2 or above.
 Which is ridiculous.
 You'll have to build it from source.
 First, grab these dev dependencies:

-`sudo apt-get install autoconf make gperf flex bison`
+`sudo apt-get install curl autoconf make gperf flex bison`

 Then just run this in a terminal instance: